yasmeenzeena/yasmeenzeena.github.io/egenecontrol.md

 **acetylate the histones** -> Add CH3COO- at lysine and arginine residues.
 Activates transcription, either by recruiting TF or by blocking the inhibition of transcription [i.e. blocks molecule that keeps heterochromatin structure in place.] (probably a bit of both.)
 Use sodium buterate to inhibit deacetylation = increase of histone acetylation.

 **histone methylation** -> can either increase or decrease transcription; again arginine and lysine most often modified.
 Negative effects of histone methylation to block transcription: binding of siRNA to DNA recruits HP1 protein to methylate histones at inhibitory sites and recruits de novo methylase, Dnmt.
 H3 is the most oft-modified histone, and most of its modifications occur in its N terminus -> Lysine is modified by covalent attachment of one acetyl or one, two or three methyl groups to the nitrogen in its R group.

+Is all the DNA equally sensitive to these changes?
+No -> DNase 1 endonuclease experiment reveals hypersensitive sites within the DNA.
+More likely to be cut here. ***Hypersensitive sites*** = naked DNA, no histones.
+Very open structure therefore.

+Beta globin gene: sits on chromosome 11 and contains adult beta goblin, 2 gamma globins (one with glycine one with alanine) and an epsilon globin and a pseudogene.
+Alpha globin genes (3 types) are on chromsome 16.
+Adult Hb made from two alpha and two beta, embryonic Hb made from 2 gamma and an alpha, early embryo makes Hb from 2 epsilon and two alpha.
+No alpha in this gene -> present on another chromosome.

+### Hypersensitive sites
+are featured in locus control region (LCR.)
+Hypersensitive sites are introduced before each gene become used during development.
+If you add a globin gene into an animal it won’t get expressed unless the LCR is present.
+LCR binds regulatory proteins for transcription.
+We need epsilon made first, so introduce a hypersensitivity point there; then when we need gamma introduce on there, remove other one. etc. [The locus control region (LCR) is a long-range cis-regulatory element that enhances expression of linked genes at distal chromatin sites.
+It functions in a copy number-dependent manner and is tissue-specific, as seen in the selective expression of β-globin genes in erythroid cells.
++ LCR for b globin = 5 DNAse I–hypersensitive sites
++ Originally the epsilon gene is expressed, turned off at 8 weeks in humans then gamma expressed
++ After birth gamma is shut off and B-globin turned on
++ promoter still does basal transcription BUT LCR = tissue-specific enhancement of gene expression
++ LCR in human growth hormone associated with histone acetylation to allow transcription but not for the B-globin locus: histone H3/4 acetylation at promotor not a function of LCR
++ LCR action in b-globin gene:
+1. looping model where TF join LCR and promotor in 3D configuration to to aid transcription complex formation
+2. Tracking model where sequence specific TF bind LCR and continue to track down DNA sequence, initiates expression once it finds the correct TF bound to the right promotor
+3. Linking model where TF binds along the DNA between the LCR and the promotor = chromatin structure changes

+> Locus control regions, Blood 2002

+Drosophila: SGS4 gene mutation prevents expression of SGS4 due to loss of upstream hypersensitivity sites (deletion.)

+How is alpha globin coexpressed with other globins to make haemoglobin at different developmental stages?
+Integrator gene switched on by signal —> makes a factor to switch on more genes which have the target sequence e.g. switch on alpha and beta vs alpha and gamma

+e.g. heat shock element: HSE only in genes that respond the heat, like IRE only in genes responding to [iron.]
+If we move the HSE onto a new gene e.g. thymidine kinase now heat inducible.
+HSF made by integrator gene to switch on all HSE containing genes.

+### Short term control: Transcription Factors

+Domain for DNA binding, and one for transcriptional activation.
+HSF also has a hormone binding domain.
+TF binds to stimulate assembly of transcription complex and stimulates activity of complex to upregulate it.

+Negative transcription factors: interfere with positive TF mostly.
++ Inhibitor binds to DNA to alter chromatin structure so that positive TF can’t bind.
++ Inhibitor binds to the binding site to occupy it.
++ Inhibitor can form a complex with the activator so it cannot bind the DNA and gets stuck in the cytoplasm or other compartment.
++ Inhibitor can mask activation by binding next to activator = “quenching”.
++ Inhibitor is a protease, degrades activator
++ Indirect repression, blocks the activator

+Direct repression of transcription:
++ stops basal transcription complex
++ slows activity of transcription complex

+TFs can be made only in some tissues e.g. MyoD only made in muscle cells to aid differentiation [i.e. is what makes a cell a muscle cell] OR TF can only be activated in the necessary tissue e.g.
++ activation by a ligand
++ phosphorylation cascade triggered by a protein binding at the cell surface
++ cleavage of an inactive precursor; glucocorticode receptor accosiated with heat shock protein

+e.g. glucocorticode binds to the receptor to throw off the HSP, glucocorticode enters nucleus to bind to DNA [ligand binding and activation.]

+e.g. HSF bound to Hsp90 to be inactive, once temperature raised Hsp90 needs to deal with unfolded protein so unbinds, activates HSF by allowing it to form a trimer + needs to be phosphorylated = can bind to DNA

+e.g. IRP usually bound to the IRE on the mRNA of ferritin and transferrin receptors to block translation.
+Iron binds to IRP, conformational change, unbinds mRNA so translation can occur!
+So at high iron conc iron storage proteins increase.